 For the Buffalo sauce, you can use your own – or if you don’t already have a favorite Paleo way to make it, there’s one in the first recipe on this page.

 If you do dairy, you could always go for the classic addition and sprinkle a little bleu cheese over the salad – but if not, it’s still a tasty and much healthier substitute for deep-fried wings coated in sauce full of mystery ingredients.
 And as an extra bonus, you don’t even have to get Buffalo sauce all over everything within 3 feet of your mouth to enjoy the taste!
-Try it with some grilled or baked sweet potatoes, or maybe some bacon-roasted cauliflower for an extra side, and dig in
+Try it with some grilled or baked sweet potatoes, or maybe some bacon-roasted cauliflower for an extra side, and dig in.
+Adapted from add a pinch.

 Buffalo Shrimp Recipe